lifeofaprocrastinator/lifeofaprocrastinator.github.io/_posts/2023-11-08-understanding-forward-forward.markdown

 Another significant drawback of back-propagation is its dependence on having complete knowledge of the calculations made during the forward pass to calculate accurate derivatives.
 If we introduce a black box into the forward pass, back-propagation becomes unfeasible unless we can develop a differentiable model for that black box.
 Interestingly, for the Forward-Forward Algorithm, the presence of a black box doesn't alter the learning process whatsoever, as there's no need for back-propagation through it.

-One last fundamental drawback, cited before, is the memory usage. back-propagation requires storing activations of all intermediate layers.
+One last fundamental drawback is the memory usage.
+Back-propagation requires storing activations of all intermediate layers.
 This practical concern becomes evident when aiming to implement deep neural architectures in a production environment where efficiency is a requisite.
 In such scenarios, the challenges associated with deploying and maintaining these deep models become even more pronounced, potentially affecting the efficiency and agility of the production pipeline.

-#### An interesting property of forward-forward
+#### An interesting property of Forward-Forward

-The primary concept behind forward-forward is to eliminate the necessity for a complete computational graph of the model when performing a training step.
+The primary concept behind Forward-Forward is to eliminate the necessity for a complete computational graph of the model when performing a training step.
 This enables independent training of intermediate layers in any neural network while avoiding the storage of all intermediate computations.

 This approach results in a more streamlined training algorithm, which can prove highly effective in situations where certain parts of the model are non-differentiable or when the training environment has limited performance.

 ## How it works?

-Now, before discussing how forward-forward algorithm works, let's explore the inner processes of back-propagation, which is fundamental to understand the improvements that forward-forward proposes.
+Now, before discussing how Forward-Forward algorithm works, let's explore the inner processes of back-propagation, which is fundamental to understand the improvements that Forward-Forward proposes.

 #### Inside back-propagation